grame-cncm/faust/architecture/vcvrack/README.md

 process = os.osc(freq) * gain * gate, os.sawtooth(freq) * gain * check;
 ```

-A polyphonic instrument with `freq/gate/gain` controllers associated with VC MIDI inputs, using the `[VC:N]` metadata, to be compiled with the `-nvoices <num>` option:
+A polyphonic instrument with `freq/gate/gain` controllers associated with CV MIDI inputs, using the `[CV:N]` metadata, to be compiled with the `-nvoices <num>` option:

 ```
 import("stdfaust.lib");